Is This Content Helpful?

 After repairing/changing the layer's data source, update all layer SQL queries.

-This dialog box is found in different places depending on what type of symbology is being used.
-If Single Symbol symbology, then click on the Exclude button.
-If Graduated Colors symbology, click on Classify, then Exclusion.
+Note: This dialog box is found in different places depending on what type of symbology is being used.
+If Single Symbol symbology, click the Exclude button.
+If Graduated Colors symbology, click Classify, then Exclusion.